wekan/wami/docs/DeveloperDocs/StyleGuide.md

 - HTML form elements, like checklists, submit buttons
 - There is upload example at wekan.pas

+### Rarely used tags

-### These only work at modern browsers, so use only if it looks similar with above HTML4 tags
+These only work at modern browsers, so use only if it looks similar with above HTML4 tags.

 - div
 - style